 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have a history of heart disease, heart rhythm problems, high blood pressure, or lung disease.
-Tell your doctor if you have had radiation therapy to the chest.
+- Tell your doctor if you are breastfeeding, or if you have heart disease, heart rhythm problems, high blood pressure, or lung disease.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.
 You may also need occasional tests of your heart function during and after treatment.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Chest pain, trouble breathing, or fast, slow, or uneven heartbeat

 - Fever, chills, cough, runny or stuffy nose, sore throat, and body aches